opiter09/Fossil-Fighters-Documentation/README.md

   kaseki_defs file, and the location and general structure of FFC status data.
 - aquaanimo found out that FFC vivosaurs' range text is not tied to their data.
 - Megalo-vania used memory editing to painstakingly document all of the vivosaurs' Silver Fossil palettes, allowing me to easily correlate them with the files.
+She also found out about the "hieght in meters" byte in FF1 creature_defs.